bjango/Bjango-Templates/Help/Scaling.md

 Editing your icon’s shapes so they fall on exact pixel boundaries can be a time consuming process, but it does yield better results.
 For the icons sizes you really care about, I recommend vector scaling, then hand tweaking.

 Sometimes it is possible to construct icons using a grid that aligns well to other icon sizes.
-For example, drawing an OS X icon so the main shapes are pixel boundary aligned at the 16×16 pixel size means they will still be pixel boundary aligned at 32×32, 64×64, 128×128 and all other exact multiples of 16×16.
+For example, drawing a macOS icon so the main shapes are pixel boundary aligned at the 16×16 pixel size means they will still be pixel boundary aligned at 32×32, 64×64, 128×128 and all other exact multiples of 16×16.
 This is not possible with iOS icon sizes though, because the required size don’t relate the same way.